Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/deepdrill.md

 ;;;;;

-When in operation, the extracted ore will be of the type that the resource node below the middle of the machine is.
-This is important to keep in mind when placing the machine.

-As the bedrock extractor is 3x3x3 in size, you'll have to place it one block in front of the target resource node.
+When in operation, the bedrock extractor will mine the ores directly below it (the whole 3x3 area).
+Each operation will randomly select one of the blocks below.
+Not all blocks have to be ore nodes.